-Emma Higgins presented the first report on the monitoring and activity against the joint local health and well-being strategy and the integrated care strategy implementation plan.
-She said there were some areas where the KPIs were not set or met and some challenges around data and reporting.
+Emma Higgins presented the first report on the monitoring and activity against the joint local health and well-being strategy and the integrated care strategy implementation plan, alongside the activity of the Integrated Care Alliance undertaken in line with this.
+She said there were some areas where the KPIs were not yet set, or targets met and some challenges around data and reporting which were in the process of being addressed.

-The board noted a strong start and the progress made, however asked for more detail surrounding KPIs.
+The board noted a strong start and the progress made, however asked for more detail surrounding KPIs in due course.

-The point was raised that the ICA do not get a lot of data from the military, and they would be willing to share this.
+The point was raised that the ICA do not get a lot of data from the military, and they would be willing to share this and there is also a need to ensure appropriate focus on prevention.